SamMathelete/GC-App/README.md

 ## Simulation Guidelines:

-As of 18th Dec 2022, the app opens on a login screen with one button called login.
-Just click it and it will take you to the home screen where you can navigate via the tabs.
+As of 19th Dec 2022, the app opens on a login screen with two buttons called student login and admin login.
+Just click any one it and it will take you to the home screen where you can navigate via the tabs.